Lord mayor: Australia

+Lord Mayors in Australia are entitled to use the traditional honorific prefix of The Right Honourable (which has no connection with the privy council) and the prefix attaches to the office of Lord Mayor, for example The Right Honourable the Lord Mayor of Adelaide, and is not granted to the individual, and is relinquished upon leaving office.

 Canada

-In Canada, the only town with a lord mayor in the traditional sense is Niagara-on-the-Lake, as recognition of its role as the first capital of Upper Canada.
+In Canada, the only town with a lord mayor in the traditional sense is Niagara-on-the-Lake, Ontario (originally Newark, Upper Canada), as recognition of its role as the first capital of Upper Canada.
 Unusually, the council of Brantford, Ontario took it upon itself to appoint an honorary Lord Mayor Walter Gretzky in addition to the elected mayor.
 This is the only example of a council granting the cachet itself, rather than it being granted by a higher authority, such as the Crown or national government.

+India

+In India, the mayors of cities such as Bengaluru, Mysore and Chennai are addressed as The Worshipful Mayor with robes and attire as for the Lord Mayor of the City of London.

+Malaysia

+In the Malay language, the translation of lord mayor is Datuk bandar, which means "city chief".
+This title is used for the mayor of Kuala Lumpur, known as Datuk Bandar Kuala Lumpur locally.
+This position is a direct appointment by the Monarch of Malaysia.